koinos/koinos-docs/docs/developers/guides/staking.md

 ```

 Finally, let's open our implementation file and write some simple arithmetic to complete our Staking's functionality.

+!!! note
+    The `TOKEN_CONTRACT_ID` is a variable that defines the token that can be staked in this contract.
+To launch your own token you can follow the guide [here](token.md).

 ```ts linenums="1" title="assembly/Staking.ts"
 /**